imrealsd/C_Projects/Calculator-Server/README.md

 YET TO IMPLEMENT:

-1. sending negative sign for subtraction to client
-2. sending Division result & quotient to client
+1. Termination condition of client socket